Staff updates

 A call for abstracts to present at the upcoming UQ–Indian Institute of Technology Delhi (IITD) Symposium is now open.
 Academics and PhD students from UQ or IITD, as well as external industry partners, are invited to submit abstracts.
 Abstracts align with the symposium theme ‘Innovating Together: Australia-India Research Partnerships for a Sustainable Future’.
 The symposium will be hosted at UQ on Tuesday 1 and Wednesday 2 July.
 Submit an abstract by Sunday 27 April.

 Apply now for the 2025 UQ Awards for Excellence in Teaching and Learning.
 Applications are open until 12pm on Tuesday 6 May.
 These awards recognise the outstanding achievements of all who teach and support learning in UQ’s community.
-Join the information session this Friday 21 March to learn more about the awards and the application process.
 For more information, email teaching.awards@uq.edu.au.

 Applications are now open for the QUEX Professional Services Staff Fellowship program.
 This program is an initiative of the QUEX Institute, a partnership between UQ and the University of Exeter.
 The program has been established to provide professional development opportunities and to share best practices and experiences between professional services colleagues at UQ and Exeter.
 Apply before Friday 2 May.